saracoglumert/meze/README.md

 ## Roadmap
+### Level 1
+- Implement APIs from Yahoo Finance and World Bank
+- Implementing Pytorch and Keras support

+### Level 2
-- Add more common parameters to DF object
+- Add more common parameters to DF object (analyise)
 - Visualize parameters in container, export and show
-- Building from Container
-- Auto-matching frequencies
 - GUI using Flask and/or Bokeh
-- Implementing Pytorch and Keras support
 - Implementing non time series data support

-- Implement APIs from Yahoo Finance and World Bank
+## Common Problems
+- Clustering
+- Classification
+- Prediction